 - Fairness.
 All candidates are treated objectively because questions are based on job requirements.
 This also makes it easier for candidates to see the link between what they are being evaluated on and the job, improving the candidate experience.

-- Legal protection.
+- Legal defensibility.
 Because structured interviews predict performance better than unstructured, and provide more detailed job-related documentation, they are markedly more defensible in court.
 In a recent case review, only 13 percent of structured interviews were found discriminatory, but half of unstructured interview cases received the same ruling.

 Structured interview questions can take many forms.
 Candidates can be asked to respond to situations encountered on the job, or describe past experiences that measure essential abilities and characteristics.
 Interviewers might use a behavioral checklist to measure how well candidate responses overlap with core competencies.
 For a dynamic company like Yahoo, structured interviews might reflect future needs and goals, as well as include core job requirements.

 What is your experience with interview practices?
 How do you assess future performance with interviewing, while maintaining a positive candidate experience?
 We’d welcome the chance to connect and learn from your challenges and successes.